pilgrimtabby/pilgrim-autosplitter/04-settings.md

 ## Toggle global

-Enabled or disable [global hotkeys](#global-hotkeys).
+Enable or disable [global hotkeys](#global-hotkeys).
 Convenient if you like to use the keyboard during speedruns.

+{: .note }
+If you assign this hotkey, it is always enabled, even when [global hotkeys](#global-hotkeys) are disabled.